GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Flags:
   -b, --build-image strings          Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
-      --cache-artifacts              Set to true to enable caching of artifacts.
-      --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string          Default repository value (overrides global config) --enable-rpc skaffold dev      Enable gRPC for exposing Skaffold events (true by default for skaffold dev)
+      --cache-artifacts              Set to true to enable caching of artifacts --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string          Default repository value (overrides global config) --enable-rpc skaffold dev      Enable gRPC for exposing Skaffold events (true by default for skaffold dev)